Can 2020 Dems do more than just decry Trump on immigration?

 O’Rourke is planning to meet Thursday with local leaders and activists opposing a detention center in Homestead, Florida, about 40 miles (64 kilometers) southwest of Miami, where immigrant teenagers are being held.
 That could draw attention to the issue similar to how O’Rourke did when he toured a tent city that federal officials erected for detained immigrant children last summer in Tornillo, near his native El Paso, which he then represented in Congress.

-The Homestead trip might be an important opportunity to highlight immigration away from the debate stage.
-Florida Democratic Rep. Debbie Jessika Mucarsel-Powell has invited other 2020 candidates to do similar visits.
+Florida Democratic Rep. Debbie Jessika Mucarsel-Powell has invited other 2020 candidates to make similar visits.
+Sen. Elizabeth Warren of Massachusetts said she is planning to go to Homestead on Wednesday.

+“Sometimes showing up matters,” Warren said in Miami.
+“It is a way to draw attention to what’s happening to children who came here with hope and who are being treated like criminals.
+It’s just wrong.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.